 Texas truck drivers work long hours with very rigorous work schedules, and often have to meet unrealistic deadlines put into place by their employer or the shipper of the cargo they are carrying.
 This is when truck driver fatigue can set in, creating an extremely dangerous situation for the driver and other motorists.
 Fatigue and lack of sleep have become some of the primary contributors to highway truck accidents, not only in Texas but throughout the country.

 Federal regulations limit how long a truck driver may operate a motor vehicle on Texas roads.
 A truck driver traveling along any Texas road is put in a difficult position.
 This is equally true of truckers on major highways.
 On the one hand, the driver must get from Point A to Point B and make his or her deliveries on time.
-On the other hand, he or she is supposed to ensure that they drive safety and get adequate rest.
+On the other hand, he or she is supposed to ensure that they drive safely and get adequate rest.
 Sometimes this is just not possible, and a driver will often opt to sacrifice sleep before missing a deadline.
 Although the driver likely believes that he or she is fine to continue driving and does not anticipate an accident, this is no excuse for failing to comply with federal law and the driver will be found negligent.

 Texas companies are supposed to make sure that any truck drivers they employ follow the regulations set by the State of Texas and federal laws.
 When one of their drivers fails to do so, they may also be joined as a defendant in an ensuing lawsuit.